takao8yuki/Powershell-WPF_Training/Readme.md

 Enter a number, in seconds, that the background command will run for in the textbox.
 Then click the background command button.
 You are still able to move, resize the window, and click other buttons.
 No frozen UI!

 You mentioned view model, that means I can spin up the class without the UI?
 Why of course!
-See `ViewModel.Tests.ps1`
+See `ViewModel.Tests.ps1` and `ViewModelDP.Tests.ps1`.
+Set the console location to the aforementioned files location and call `Invoke-Pester` and watch the magic happen.

 # Notes

-Dependency Properties are awesome.
+Dependency Properties are awesome with built in callbacks.
+A bit verbose, but this is powershell so everything is verbose.

 If using INotifyPropertyChanged, binding variables cannot raise property changed for other properties due to the lack of setters.